psf/pyperf/doc/api.rst

 BenchmarkSuite
 --------------

-.. class:: BenchmarkSuite
+.. class:: BenchmarkSuite(benchmarks=None, filename=None)

-   A benchmark suite is made of :class:`~Benchmark` objects.
+   A benchmark suite is made of :class:`Benchmark` objects.

+   *benchmarks* is a sequence of :class:`Benchmark` objects. *filename* is the name of the file from which the suite was loaded.

    Methods: